MattyIce/postpromoter/README.md

   "max_per_author_per_round": 1, // Limit to the number of posts that can be voted on for a particular author each round "comment_location": "comment.md", // The location of a markdown file containing the comment that should be left after the bot votes on a post.
 Leave this null or blank for no comment.
   "blacklist_settings": {
-    "flag_signal_accounts": ["spaminator", "cheetah", "steemcleaners", "mack-bot", "blacklist-a"], // If any accounts on this list has flagged the post at the time the bid comes in it will be treated as blacklisted
+    "flag_signal_accounts": ["spaminator", "cheetah", "steemcleaners", "mack-bot"], // If any accounts on this list has flagged the post at the time the bid comes in it will be treated as blacklisted
     "blacklist_location": "blacklist", // The location of the blacklist file containing one blacklisted Steem account name per line
     "shared_blacklist_location": "http://somesite.org/steemblacklist",  // The location of a shared blacklist URL which just returns a text file containing one blacklisted Steem account name per line
     "whitelist_location": "whitelist", // The location of the whitelist file containing one blacklisted Steem account name per line, this will override the blacklist